data-integrations/amazon-s3-plugins/docs/S3-batchsink.md

 **Access Key:** Amazon access key required for authentication.

 **Session Token:** Amazon session token required for authentication.
 Only required for temporary credentials.
+Temporary credentials are only supported for S3A paths.

 **Enable Encryption:** Whether to enable server side encryption.
 The sole supported algorithm is AES256.